ModelDBRepository/243448/README.md

 NOTE: restarting between simulation makes sure that the Current Clamp Panel parameters are properly set.

 20180622 Added some screenshots and light edits to the README.
+20180821 Update from Darshan Mandge: added "urinary" for finalized paper title